 4. Other malware reports

-I also posted either in VirusTotal comments, or previously posted some on kernelmode(not anymore), or sometimes making several posts or notes in reddit.
-We also has opened the public twitter with handle of @MalwareMustD1e, a lot of analysis screenshots as awareness are posted in there too along with several news of forensics tools development matters, feel free to follow or check the time line.
+We also has opened the public twitter with handle of @MalwareMustD1e, a lot of analysis screenshots as awareness are posted in there too along with several news of forensics tools for education and development matters, feel free to follow or check the time line.
 Again, the previous Linux Malware Research list is also available.

 5. My talks on security conference